What NYC Real Estate Programs Let You Borrow Money With Bad Credit?

 What Should I Do If I'm Rejected for Bad Credit Mortgage Loans?

-Though you might have the qualifications required for your loan, there are still moments where you could end up getting rejected by lenders.
+Though you might have the qualifications required for your loan, there are still moments when you could get rejected by lenders.

-This can happen for a variety of reasons and it’s not something you should be too concerned about.
+This can happen for various reasons, and it's not something you should be too concerned about.

 Even if you got a lot of rejections, there are some things you can do to boost your chances of qualifying.